aigisuk/terraform-digitalocean-ha-k3s/README.md

 ## Traefik Ingress

-Traefik Proxy can pre-installed by setting the `ingress` input variable to `traefik`.
-The Traefik dashboard is configured by default and protected by Basic Authentication with the username: `admin` and a randomly generated password accessible via your state file.
+[Traefik Proxy](https://doc.traefik.io/traefik/) can pre-installed by setting the `ingress` input variable to `traefik`.
+The Traefik dashboard is enabled by default and protected by Basic Authentication with the username: `admin` and a randomly generated password accessible via your state file.

 Use `kubectl port-forward` to forward a local port to the dashboard: